Leoleojames1/Borchs_AI_Reading_List/Huggingface_Articles.md

 ## [🤗 PEFT: Parameter-Efficient Fine-Tuning of Billion-Scale Models on Low-Resource Hardware](https://huggingface.co/blog/peft)

+Fine-tuning these pretrained LLMs on downstream datasets results in huge performance gains when compared to using the pretrained LLMs out-of-the-box (zero-shot inference, for example).

 ## [Uncensor any LLM with abliteration, by Maxime Labonne](https://huggingface.co/blog/mlabonne/abliteration)

 Discover how to bypass built-in censorship in large language models using "abliteration"!
 Learn how to unleash the full potential of your LLMs by identifying and removing refusal mechanisms, all without costly retraining.
 Dive into this step-by-step guide to creating your own uncensored and high-performing AI model—perfect for those looking to unlock unrestricted AI interactions.